Category: FILM PRODUCTION

 Reaching this emotional impact through simple real-life filming techniques is the point where the documentary “Youth (Spring)” contradicts another documentary presented at the LuxFilmFest.
 The directors of both films aim to document human souls by visualising (materialising) their feelings.
 This can be considered one of the most essential missions of documentary cinema.
 Both films managed to reach this level by totally different artistic and technical means.

-From the above-mentioned point of view, this French film-experiment has an important role in documentary film history to showcase an additional method of reaching honesty and open talks in front of the screen without having a feeling that someone is filming you, but at the end also to have a visual material of the conversation.
+From the above-mentioned point of view, this French film-experiment has an important role in documentary film history to showcase an additional method of reaching honesty and open talks in front of the screen without having a feeling that someone is filming you.
 It’s interesting that the same team of French filmmakers – Ekiem Barbier, Guilhem Causse and Quentin L’Helgouac’h in 2018 made a 34-minute documentary called “Marlowe Drive” that is entirely shot within the game GTA V using the camera angles in Director’s mode.
-This can be one of the factors how the film crew acts so professionally in a virtual environment.
+This can be one of the reasons how the film crew acts so professionally in a virtual environment.
 Another important thing to explain it is that the crew spent 963 hours in the DayZ game environment where the story is developing.

 Even though the presence of the camera in front of protagonists we call a contradictory point in these 2 films, but both films are valuable for exactly what they gained – in “Knit’s Island” the point of view and judgments are not hidden and human characters are transparent.
-In “Youth (Spring)” the viewer needs to rethink if there’s something hidden behind those simple actions of characters to follow their own emotions.
+In “Youth (Spring)” the viewer needs to rethink if there’s something hidden behind those simple actions of characters.

 In both films, the protagonists of stories are the generalised characters.
 In one case it’s the young person working in Zhili – one of the textile industry centers in China, and the other is the human of civilised world trying to actualise their imagination of possible ideal life in the virtual world.
 And both are static characters – the aim of the films is not to show the change of protagonists during the film but to make the audience feel their environment and reality.